 The insurance industry has been under pressure to innovate for quite some time.
 However, the implications of the global pandemic have only accelerated the need to be more agile and responsive to customer demands.
 And as we enter a post-pandemic world, insurers are continuing to pivot to new ways of working and engaging with customers.

 As a result, carriers are increasingly investing in digital transformation initiatives to meet the needs of both employees and their end customers.
-In this post, we dive into how the ongoing impact of the pandemic, changing customer expectations and digital transformation will continue to impact the insurance industry, plus strategies for success in the months and years ahead.
+In this post, we dive into how the ongoing impact of the pandemic, changing customer expectations, and digital transformation will continue to impact the insurance industry, plus strategies for success in the months and years ahead.
+Read on to learn more about key insurance industry trends customers expect from their insurance carrier.

 - Work from Home (WFH) impacts employees and policies